We’re Here For You!

 Coverage Under Short Term Disability Plans

 Additional Rewards for CLAC Members and Front-Line Workers

 What Can You Do to Help?

-- All formal meetings involving CLAC representatives and stewards who work with vulnerable populations (hospitals, long term care facilities, retirement homes, etc.) have been postponed and alternative methods of correspondence will be used.
+- All formal meetings involving CLAC representatives and stewards who work with vulnerable populations (hospitals, long term care facilities, retirement homes, etc.) have been postponed, and alternative methods of correspondence will be utilized.

 - The Prairies Stewards Conference (April 15-17) and the BC Stewards Conference (May 25-27) have been postponed until further notice.